 2. How the manner of holding can be changed for both public and private property

-To change your manner of holding from a tenancy in common to a joint tenancy, co-owners must first ensure that everyone holds an equal share ratio, or the change will not be approved.
+To change your manner of holding from a tenancy in common to a joint tenancy, co-owners must first ensure that everyone holds an equal share ratio.
+Otherwise, the change will not be approved.

 a) Public Property (HDB)